 As with the Caples, the flow for the Greenstone can be approximated by looking at the Dart flow at the hillocks.
 This trip description refers to Dart flows between 50-100 cumecs.
 Nearer to 100 is preferable for the Greenstone as the bonier sections are a bit more filled in and there are smoother lines to be had through many of the rapids.

-A visual gauge of the flow can also be taken by looking at the water level on the rock beneath the stock bridge, right at the start of the Caples track (see photo)
+A visual gauge of the flow should also be taken by looking at the water level on the rock beneath the stock bridge, right at the start of the Caples track (see photos below; )